brunofacca/zen-rails-security-checklist/README.md

 If using an automated code review tool like
 [Code Climate](https://codeclimate.com/), enable the [Brakeman engine](https://docs.codeclimate.com/v1.0/docs/brakeman).
+- [ ] Adding a gem trust policy with `MediumSecurity` is a good way to stop malicious gems getting installed on the server.
+For example, `bundle --trust-policy MediumSecurity`.
 - [ ] You can use `rubocop` gem and enables security-related rules in the `.rubocop.yml` configuration file.
 - [ ] Consider using a continuous security service such as